souzanmirza/pharmacy_counting/README.md

 # Solution Implementation

 I implemented my solution in python.
 The main objective of my code was for it to be fast to process large dataset inputs.
 My code is processes the records using a hashtable implemented in the dict built-in data type.
 I chose a hashtable because search and insert functions take on average O(1) time and they require unique entries.
-Since the problem was centered around the type of drug being prescribed, the drug was used as the key in the drug_dict.
-Each drug entry in the drug_dict had a dict called dictinfodict which stored the unique ID's of the prescribers and the total cost.
+Since the problem was centered around the type of drug being prescribed, the drug was used as the key in the *drug_dict*.
+Each drug entry in the *drug_dict* had a dict called *dictinfodict* which stored the unique ID's of the prescribers and the total cost.

 For example: